njanor/IntervalCalculator/README.md

 ## Algorithmic complexity (Big-O)

 The complexity chosen is O(n*m) where n is the number of included intervals and m the number of excluded intervals.
+The basic reason is that upon printing the intervals, every excluded interval is compared to every included interval.

 This can be simplified to O(n log n) (where n is the number of intervals), but this would increase the complexity of the code, reducing readability as well as maintainability.
+The complexity here comes from sorting the lists of intervals.
+After that, you could run through the lists simultaneously, removing the handled elements one at a time.